 The OraGrowtH210 Trial currently has sites enrolling in the United States, Australia, New Zealand, Poland, and Israel.
-We had initiated or had planned to initiate sites in Russia and Ukraine; however, due to the ongoing conflict between Ukraine and Russia and the resulting uncertainty in the region, we are unable to enroll patients in Russia or Ukraine and all of our clinical sites in Russia are closed.
-The sites in Ukraine are closed to enrollment and are in the process of being closed.
+We were in process of initiating clinical sites in Russia and Ukraine; however, due to the Conflict and the resulting uncertainty in the region, we are unable to enroll patients in Russia or Ukraine.
+We have closed all of our clinical sites in Russia and are in the process of closing the sites in Ukraine.
 No patients had been randomized to treatment in the clinical trial at any of our nine sites in Ukraine and Russia.
 Given the encouraging screening and enrollment trajectory at our other clinical sites, we continue to anticipate the 6-month primary outcome data on all 80 subjects in the second half of 2023.
 In the event the Ukraine-Russia conflict were to affect other countries in the region, this could adversely impact our business in the future, and it remains too early to evaluate all the potential effects of this conflict.